 Ashley Heintz concentrates her practice on securities litigation, shareholder disputes, and corporate governance matters and regularly counsels boards of directors and senior management in connection with governmental and internal investigations.
 She has significant experience handling securities fraud class actions, shareholder derivative cases, SEC investigations and inquiries, and internal investigations relating to shareholder demands, whistleblower complaints, and corporate compliance.

-Ashley is active in the Atlanta community, where she serves as a member of the Atlanta Bar Association's Judicial Selection and Tenure Committee and The Lamar American Inn of Court.
-She is a member of the board of directors of the Atlanta Volunteer Lawyers Foundation and the board of directors of the Women's Resource Center to End Domestic Violence.
+Ashley is active in the Atlanta community, where she is a member of the board of directors of the Atlanta Volunteer Lawyers Foundation, the board of directors of the Women's Resource Center to End Domestic Violence, and the Zoo Atlanta Leadership Council.
 Ashley is a graduate of the LEAD Atlanta Class of 2018.
+She also serves as a member of the Advisory Committee of the Women in Securities Litigation Network and the Atlanta Bar Association's Judicial Selection and Tenure Committee.

 - October 25, 2018